jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 ### Product Overview <a id="overview" class="tall">&nbsp;</a>

 Historical PowerTrack (HPT) was launched in July 2012 by Gnip.
 HPT brings the same filtering capabilites developed for real-time streaming to the entire archive of public Tweets.
 The HPT product was built on the first Tweet archive, made up of flat-files, and was designed to deliver Tweet volumes at scale.
 The HPT API is used to manage the life-cycle of a *Job*.
-A Job is first created with up to 1,000 filtering rules, covering a time period as long as needed.
-Next a rough estimate of associated Tweets is provided.
+A Job is first created with up to 1,000 filtering rules (each one up to 2.048 characters), covering a time period as long as needed.
+Next a rough estimate (order of magnitude accurate, *is there 100M Tweets associated with my filters, or 100,000) of associated Tweets is provided.
 If the Job is accepted, every single Tweet posted during the period of interest is examined for a match to any included rules, and the matched Tweets are written to a 10-minute time-series of datafiles for download.

 With Historical PowerTrack, Tweets are written to the archive as they are posted.
 However, when the archive was built in 2012 it included Tweet JSON that had been normalized and backfilled to some extent.
 For example, the "entities" structure that contains hashtags, mentions, and symbols was built out for periods before those entities existed.
 Furthermore, some metadata, such as whether an account is verified, was backfilled.
 Accordingly, if you query for early Tweets from 2007, you'll find user profiles that are marked as verified, even though account verification did not begin until 2009.

-As mentioned [HERE](http://support.gnip.com/apis/historical_api2.0/overview.html#Caveats), here are important metadata details of the Historical PowerTrack archive:
+As mentioned [in our documentation](http://support.gnip.com/apis/historical_api2.0/overview.html#Caveats), there are important metadata details about the Historical PowerTrack archive:

 + **URLs**: The url_contains operator will still function prior to 3/26/2012, but will only match against URLs as they are entered by a user into a Tweet and not the fully resolved URL (i.e. if a bit.ly URL is entered in the Tweet it can only match against the bit.ly and not the URL that has been shortened by bit.ly)
 + **Geo**: Native geo data prior to 9/1/2011 is not available in Historical Powertrack.
 As a result, all operators reliant on this geo data will not be supported for jobs with a timeframe prior to this date.